How the river cut through the rising cliffs

 This phenomenon has an interesting explanation – the crust of Earth in the area around Kalambo Gorge is rising upwards.
 Geological processes around Lake Tanganyika are busy creating a new ocean – Lake Tanganyika is becoming wider and the forces of moving tectonic plates are rising the ground in both sides of the lake.

 The Kalambo River has to claw itself through a slowly rising ground.
 Thus the river has created the narrow chasm at the bottom of Kalambo Gorge.

 Near the falls the walls of the canyon are vertical cliffs.
 On the inaccessible ledges of these cliffs are located nests of marabou storks.
 These large birds are often seen flying in the turbulent air around the falls.

 Treasure store for scientists

 The archaeological importance of the site was discovered in October 1953.
-Few hundred metres from the upper rim of the falls in sharp bends of river were found man made artefacts – sherds of pottery and stone flakes.
+Few hundred meters from the upper rim of the falls in sharp bends of the river were found man-made artifacts – sherds of pottery and stone flakes.

 During the decades of archaeological research scientists (notably – the great explorer of the past of Africa J. Desmond Clark) have learned that here is located one of the most important archaeological monuments south from Sahara.